Institutional partners are universities that are committed to scaling undergraduate research.

 This question is specifically asking about the recruitment strategy for the students who would be engaged in the UR2PhD program.

-However, we hope that departments would also be committed to engaging women and gender-marginalized individuals in their other research positions.
+However, we hope that departments would also be committed to engaging as many first-time researchers as possible.

-Beginning in 2025, to be considered an institutional partner, a department must have at least 6-9 women or gender marginalized undergraduate students successfully complete the Undergraduate Research Training Course in a calendar year.
+Beginning in 2025, to be considered an institutional partner, a department must have at least 6-9 undergraduate students successfully complete the Undergraduate Research Training Course in a calendar year.

 What is the involvement of faculty and staff at institutional partners during the undergraduate research training course?